What to Wear in Italy: An Italian Style Guide and Packing List

 The final key to packing for Italy is to relax.

-It can be tempting to load your bag with tons of different stylish looks, but remember, you’re still traveling.
-It’s important to keep your bag as light as possible when you travel to Italy.
-Most of the places you’ll want to visit are hundreds of years old, and they love six-floor walk-up apartments and hilly cobblestone streets.
+You don’t need to load your bag with tons of high-fashion looks.
+Remember, you’re still traveling.
+Keep your bag as light as possible when you travel to Italy.
+Most of the places you’ll want to visit are hundreds of years old, and Italy has lots of six-floor walk-up apartments and hilly, cobblestone streets.

 Keep your packing list small with a few stylish, quality basics that you can wear with just about anything.
 Create a streamlined capsule wardrobe using the tips above and you’ll be well on your way to looking Italian.
 Remember, well-crafted, simple clothing that can be worn at the beach or in the piazza sipping an Aperol spritz is all you need.

-Remember, the key to Italian fashion isn’t looking like you just stepped off the runway, it’s about looking as good as that old man walking to the corner or the impossibly chic barista making your coffee.
+The key to Italian fashion isn’t looking like you just stepped off the runway.
+The trick is to look as good as that old man walking to the corner or the impossibly chic barista making your coffee.
 If you look like them, you’re doing great.

 What Not to Wear in Italy

-While Italians are notoriously (almost dangerously) relaxed about certain things, they can be a bit… dismissive, if you look out of place.
-Plus, Italy is more fun if you try a little to blend in, and who knows—you might actually soak up a little of il dolce vita if you walk a mile in another man’s Italian loafers.
+While Italians are notoriously relaxed about certain things, they can be a bit dismissive if you look out of place.
+Plus, Italy is more fun if you try a little to blend in.
+You might actually soak up a little of il dolce vita if you walk a mile in another man’s Italian loafers.

 Leave the Socks at Home

-Here’s a fun fact—Italians don’t really wear socks, or at least not socks you can see.
-Ankle socks are fine, but many Italian men and women simply buy nice espadrilles or loafers and go al fresco.
-It’s a chic, sleek look that goes well with a cuffed pair of travel chinos or culottes, and the best part is, it’s one less thing to pack!
+Here’s a fun fact.
+Italians don’t really wear socks, or at least not ones you can see.
+Many Italian men and women simply buy nice espadrilles or loafers and skip socks altogether.
+This chic look goes well with a cuffed pair of travel chinos or culottes.
+The best part is that socks are one less thing to pack.

 Don’t Wear a Snapback Cap

-I love my Wallowa trail hat from Tillak, but it’s a trail hat and honestly isn’t built for a stylish Italian vacation.
-Italy is not the time to rock a baseball cap, no matter how cool it looks.
+I love my Wallowa trail hat from Tillak, but it’s a trail hat and not built for a stylish Italian vacation.
+Italy is not the place to rock a baseball cap, no matter how cool it looks back home.

-Caps and snapbacks immediately mark you out as a tourist in Italy (and most of Europe).
-Best case, that’s annoying.
-Worst case, you become a target for theft, scams, harassment, or just getting ripped off or ignored by Italians.
+Caps and snapbacks immediately mark you as a tourist in Italy (and most of Europe).
+The best case when wearing a ball cap is sticking out.
+Worst case, you become a target for theft, scams, harassment, or getting ripped off by Italians.